 A few extra random tips to use on the road:

 - When using the timetable guide, remember that the city names are written in their native language.
 For example, when looking for Copenhagen, you must look for København; or Wien for Vienna.
-Use the map to find the European local name for each city.
+Use the map to find the native language name for each city.

 - If you have to make a reservation, do allow at least an hour before the train departs.
-Some major stations can get really crowded and the reservation line could take quite a while.
+Some larger stations can get really crowded, and the reservation line could take quite a while.

-- Sometimes train doors close 2 to 3 minutes before departure, so don’t expect to come running and enter the train on the very last minute.
-Or at least, avoid that situation.
+- Sometimes train doors close 2 to 3 minutes before departure, so don’t expect to come running and enter the train at the very last minute.
+Or at least avoid that situation.

-Tips to get the most out of your pass:
+Tips to get the most out of your Eurail pass:

-- You don’t need a month long pass just because your trip is a month long.
-With careful planning, you can select a pass that has a shorter duration than your trip, but still cover you to travel everywhere you want to.
-You can do this by starting or ending in a city where you’d like to spend a longer time or that is not covered by the pass.
+- You don’t need a month-long pass just because your trip is a month long.
+With careful planning, you can select a pass that has a shorter duration than your trip but still covers you to travel everywhere you want to.
+You can do this by starting or ending in a city where you’d like to spend a longer time, or that is not covered by the pass.
 Selecting a pass for a shorter period will save a significant amount of money.

 - Flexible travel days are better for longer or interrupted trips.
-If you’re a student that can only travel during weekends, then you can do more with a 2 months – 15 days of travel pass, vs a continuous days pass.
-Same applies to a two months long trip where you wont be traveling every single consecutive day.
+If you’re a student that can only travel during weekends, then you can do more with a two-month – 15 days of travel pass, vs. a continuous days pass.
+The same applies to a two-month-long trip where you won’t be traveling every single consecutive day.

-- You can save with a flexi pass instead of a continuous pass since it covers fewer days in a longer time span.
-If you know you won’t be traveling by train every consecutive day, there’s no point in getting a consecutive days pass, but instead use the flexi days pass days wisely.
+- You can save with a flexipass instead of a continuous pass since it covers fewer days in a longer time span.
+If you know you won’t be traveling by train every consecutive day, there’s no point in getting a consecutive days pass, but instead, use the flexipass days wisely.

 Wait, are there even more discounts and benefits?!